clockworkdaniel/react-songwriter/README.md

 - **SignIn/SignUp**

   - Does what it says on the tin, working front-end and back-end validation
-  - Creates a session on the backend authorises API respuests
+  - Creates a session on the backend authorises API requests

 - **Songbook** (where users browse their/other's songs)